Creamy layers with a caramel taste wonderfully homey. People will ask if this is Keto, and it cannot be a diet food.

 TIPS and SUBSTITUTIONS

-- Macademia milk can be substituted one to one with any nut milk
+- Macadamia milk can be substituted one to one with any nut milk

-- Instead of burning the sugar, it is possible to use Torani Sweet and Salty Caramel Syrup, sugar free version of course.
-It has aspartame as sweetener.
-It's keto but questionable health wise.
+- Instead of burning the sugar, it is possible to use Torani Sweet and Salty Caramel Syrup, a sugar-free version of course.
+It has aspartame as a sweetener.
+It's keto but questionable health-wise.
 If you have thyroid issues, I say just avoid it.

 - One important tip is when making caramel, add hot water all in once and be careful so you won’t burn yourself.
 As the sugar gets burned, the pan gets too hot and when you add water, there will be a lot of steam.
 Keep your hands and face away from the top of the pan.
 Wait a few seconds for it calm down and then stir it.

-- Use just enough caramel to moistened the breads, the amount in the recipe should be enough for any bread but for some bread, you may need to use less.
+- Use just enough caramel to moisten the bread slices, the amount in the recipe should be enough for any bread but for some bread, you may need to use less.
 Stop when you think the bread soaked well but not too much that there's extra caramel liquid.
 Less is more.

 - There’s no sweetener in the middle layer (pudding).
 This is on purpose and it enhances the taste.

 - Whipped topping is kinda optional, if you decide against it add some sweetener to the pudding.
 Cream of tartar or even a pinch of salt will help achieve the stiff peaks faster.
 If you beat less and get only soft peaks, the dessert will be hard to slice.